Loksabha Election Result: Read the updates of all 25 seats of Northeastern states

 Arunachal Pradesh

 In Arunachal Pradesh, which witnessed the BJP’s victory in the Assembly election, the party is leading in both parliamentary seats in the state.
-Both incumbent MPs, Kiren Rijiju and Tapir Gao, are leading from Arunachal West and Arunachal West, respectively.
+Both incumbent MPs, Kiren Rijiju and Tapir Gao, wins from Arunachal East and Arunachal West, respectively.

 |S. No.

-Note: UPDATES- Dr Ricky Andrew J Syngkon wins Shillong seat.
-Total Votes-571078, Margin- 371910.
-Saleng A Sangma wins Tura seat- Total Votes 383919, Margin 155241.